orbs-network/dao-vote-cache-server/README.md

-# Cache server for TON Community DAO Vote
+# Cache Server for TON Community DAO Vote

 This is a simple cache server for the [TON Community DAO Vote](https://ton.vote/).
 The app is deployed to [heroku](https://dao-vote-cache-server.herokuapp.com/info) and exposes several APIs: